-- If the V2N link to a target user gets blocked, reliable packet reception can be attained if retransmissions are carried out via independent radio links. - Neighboring cars can make these independent radio links available by forwarding packets dedicated to car A via the sidelink to that car A. - 3.
-A larger degree of diversity provided by the independent V2V links can be utilized if neighboring cars cooperatively forward packets received from a multicast transmission from the BS. - The current work analyses the reliability gains attainable for an increasing number of cooperating cars and for one and two retransmissions via the sidelink.

-- High reliability at moderate costs of resources yields high bandwidth efficiency for URLLC services. - 2.
+System Model Main Idea V2N link obstructed link If the V2N link to a target user gets blocked, reliable packet reception can be attained if retransmissions are carried out via independent radio links.
+CarA Neighboring cars can make these independent radio links available by forwarding packets dedicated to car A via the sidelink to that car A. Vehicles moving on a highway are connected to a common BS.
+All vehicles maintain a V2N connection to that BS as well as V2V links to the vehicles in the vicinity.
+The V2N link to car A may be blocked by a bypassing trailer.
+3. A larger degree of diversity provided by the independent V2V links can be utilized if neighboring cars cooperatively forward packets received from a multi- cast transmission from the BS.
+V2V links are modelled as independently Rayleigh fading.
+The BS multi-casts packets dedicated for car A to car A and its neighbors, allowing car A to request retransmission from its neighbors in case its V2N link is blocked.
+The current work analyses the reliability gains attainable for an increasing number of cooperating cars and for one and two retransmissions via the sidelink.
+Use Cases Main Benefits The solution targets use cases requiring highly reliable V2N communications, which may also entail strict latency constraints.
+High reliability at moderate costs of resources yields high bandwidth efficiency for URLLC services.
+Hence, it particularly applies to UC 4 & 5.
+Addressed challenges: a) Meeting latency and reliability requirements of future V2X services; b) Increase the reliability of sidelink comm.
 Works especially well at high-load, where many neighbors are available and bandwidth efficiency is a must.